learntocloud/learn-to-cloud/phase2/README.md

 # Phase 2: Programming fundamentals

+## How does this phase apply to Cloud?

-You'll be using code to automate tasks and deploy infrastructure and even though you don't need to know how to build full applications, understanding the basics of programming will give you an upper hand.
+You'll be using code to automate tasks and deploy infrastructure.
+You don't need to know how to build full applications, understanding the basics of programming will give you an upper hand.

+There are dedicated developer in roles, often called Cloud Development.
+For those you will need to know how to build full solutions, checkout [this video](https://youtu.be/WMUAc7bvB7M) for more info on that role.

 In the previous step you would've been introduced to bash scripting.
 Bash scripting is used to automate tasks and could almost be considered like a universal language for servers, since nowadays, Bash is installed by default almost on every Linux server.